On this page, we have gathered instructions for cleaning and caring for your watch by strap material since different materials require different care:

 - How to keep your Suunto watch clean

 HOW TO KEEP YOUR SUUNTO WATCH CLEAN

-Use lukewarm water and mild hand soap to wash the watch body, rinse well with water and pat the device dry with a towel.
-Use a dampened cloth to remove any stubborn dirt or stains, and a soft-bristled toothbrush to clean debris away from charging contact points or cavities on the device.
+- Use a cloth to remove any remaining dirt or stains and a soft-bristled toothbrush to clean debris away from charging contact points or cavities on the device.
 Click here to watch our instruction video for cleaning a watch.

 STRAP MATERIALS AND CARE

 Many Suunto watches come with a strap made of hypoallergenic silicone.
 Silicone feels soft and comfortable against the skin and the material is easy to clean, making silicone straps ideal for swimming and sports where you sweat a lot.
 Primarily used in our older watches, elastomer straps are slightly stiffer than silicone ones and suitable for high output activities.

 - Regularly take the watch off your wrist, wash the watch and the strap with mild hand soap and warm water, rinse thoroughly and dry it well with a towel.

 - We recommend washing the watch body and the strap after every intense workout.